kepler-b/design-patterns/README.md

   * When you need to ensure just a single instance exists
   * Easy to make with a decorator or metaclass
   * Consider using dependency injection

+### 5. Object Pool
+  * Allow creation of set of object and usage from those pull

+### 6. Multiton
+  * Similar to Singleton but allows multiple `single instances` identified by a key.

 ## Structural Patterns